 On the mainland map the Energy Bar also shows, in lighter blue, how full your nation’s energy reserves are.
 For example, in the image above, the energy bar shows that the nation is burning about 2/3 of the energy it is generating (because the deep blue bar is only 1/3 full) leaving an excess of 80.
 The light blue bar shows that the nation’s energy reserves are about 75% full.

 If your nation’s energy reserves are less than full, you can buy more energy for your reserves by spending credits.
-Note that the more energy your nation buys in a single day, the more expensive it becomes.
-After you’ve bought 200% of your nation’s max Energy Reserves worth of energy in one day, you will not be able to buy any more until the next day.
+After you’ve bought 100% of your nation’s max Energy Reserves worth of energy in one day, you will not be able to buy any more until the next day.